grey-area/qcircuits/README.rst

 .. inclusion-marker0-do-not-remove

-QCircuits is a lightweight Python package for simulating the operation of small-scale quantum computers, based on the
-`quantum circuit model <https://en.wikipedia.org/wiki/Quantum_circuit>`_.
+QCircuits is a Python package for simulating quantum computers based on the `quantum circuit model <https://en.wikipedia.org/wiki/Quantum_circuit>`_.
-It uses type (`d`, 0) and type (`d`, `d`) tensors to represent state vectors for and operators on `d`-qubit systems, rather than using straight vectors and matrices produced by Kronecker products, as is more typical.
+It has been designed to have a simple, lightweight interface and be easy to use, particularly for those new to quantum computing.

 .. inclusion-marker1-do-not-remove